tw050x/smhog.co.uk/readme.md

 npm install
 ```

-To run the application run the following snippets in separate terminal windows.
+To run the application run the following snippets in separate terminal windows (ensure the terminal window for webpack-dev-server is using node `v12.22.12`).

 ```
 npm run webpack-dev-server